havascxistanbul/Weasel/README.md

 ### Installation

-Noname requires the packages in requirements.txt to run.
+Morse-Crops requires the packages in requirements.txt to run.

 Install contents of requirements.txt: